Man's Ruin Records: Operations

-Man's Ruin did not make signed contracts with the artists that they released.
-Their operation was very open.
-Recordings were licensed for a time period of 2–5 years and all copyrights and publishing liberties were retained by the bands.
+Man's Ruin aimed to prioritize the needs and interests of artists.
+Recordings were licensed for a time period of two to five years, and all copyrights and publishing liberties were retained by the bands.
 Profits on releases were split 50-50 between band and label.
-The posters and album art from the Man's Ruin era are still very coveted.
-The limited print vinyl are constantly rising in their value due to two factors: the majority of covers were screen-printed and numbered by Kozik and all records were released in editions of 5000 copies or less.
-The most sought-after records from the Man's Ruin catalog have consistently been The Desert Sessions records-- were released in highly limited editions on clear and colored vinyl.
-The CD versions of the first six volumes, as well as the rest of the entire Man's Ruin catalog have gone out of print with the demise of the label.
+The posters and album art spanning Kozik's career, including from the Man's Ruin era, are still very coveted.
+The limited print vinyl have been rising in value due to two factors: the majority of covers were screen-printed and numbered by Kozik, and most records were released in editions of 5,000 copies or less.
+Among the most sought-after records from the Man's Ruin catalog are the Desert Sessions compilations, a brainchild of Kozik, which were released in highly limited editions on clear and colored vinyl.
+The CD versions of the first six volumes, as well as the rest of the entire Man's Ruin catalog, have gone out of print with the demise of the label.
 Subsequent volumes of The Desert Sessions were released on Josh Homme's Rekords Rekords.

 Man's Ruin specialized in producing and releasing limited edition 10" EP records.
-Often an album would be released in several different sets--such as the first release from Queens of the Stone Age in 1998-- which was released on Man's Ruin in three editions: 2500 black, 300 green, 200 orange/yellow.
+Often an album would be released in several different sets, such as the first release from Queens of the Stone Age in 1998, which was released on Man's Ruin in three editions: 2,500 black, 300 green, and 200 orange/yellow.
 A subsequent pressing of 198 copies on blue vinyl was made independently by the band as a "tour edition".
 The vast majority of records released on the label were colored.

-The label was distributed in the US and UK by Mordam Records then a brief and unsuccessful switch was made to RED Distribution-- which resulted in the demise of the label after a series of problems.
-Internationally it was distributed by Swedish distributor and record label House of Kicks.
+The label was distributed in the US and UK by Mordam Records, and then a brief and unsuccessful switch was made to RED Distribution, resulting in the demise of the label after a series of problems.
+Internationally, Man's Ruin distributed its own music for the most part, though the label also worked with Swedish distributor and record label House of Kicks.
 Unlike most releases in music today, the international releases from Man's Ruin did not differ from the domestic American releases.
 However, it was not uncommon for the cover of a vinyl release to differ from that of the CD edition of the release.

+As a print shop, Man's Ruin printed its own art as well as posters for other artists such as Coop.